stonemjs/docs/src/docs/architecture/lifecycle.md

 However, hooks are strictly **observational**.
 They are not meant to intercept, control, or mutate context data.
 If you need to transform or intervene in the lifecycle of an intention or response, you must use middleware instead.

-This page focuses specifically on the **initialization hooks** — the hooks triggered during the lifecycle of each **intention** (e.g., request, event, CLI input).
+This page focuses specifically on the **initialization hooks**, the hooks triggered during the lifecycle of each **intention** (e.g., request, event, CLI input).
 These hooks allow you to trace and instrument everything that happens from the moment a request is received to the moment the response is finalized and the ephemeral execution context is destroyed.

 Low-level lifecycle hooks related to [**setup**](./blueprint#setup-hooks) and [**integration**](./adapter#integration-hooks) dimensions will be documented separately.